-Yogi renames Faizabad district as Ayodhya
+Faizabad will be called Ayodhya now: Yogi in Diwali address

 Close on the heels of renaming Allahabad as Prayagraj, Uttar Pradesh Chief Minister Yogi Adityanath on Tuesday announced that Faizabad district will henceforth be known as Ayodhya.

-"Ayodhya is a symbol of our 'aan, baan aur shaan' (honour, pride and prestige)," he said in the pilgrim town, about 120 km from state capital Lucknow.
+"Ayodhya is a symbol of our 'aan, baan aur shaan' (honour, pride and prestige)" he said in the pilgrim town, about 120 km from state capital Lucknow.

 "Nobody can do injustice to Ayodhya," he said, adding that the holy city is identified by Lord Ram.